pH200/cycle-react/README.md

 ### Can I use Cycle-React with other React components and libraries?

 Yes.
 You can even use Cycle-React with your current React apps.
-Because `component` creates the native ReactClass for you.
+Because `component` creates the native React component for you.

 Examples for integrating Cycle-React with other libraries are work in progress.